numtide/narwal/nixos-infra/NOTES.md

   ...<snip>
 ```

+## AWS Costs

+S3 egress: $0.09/GB max, lower on higher volume

+GET requests: $0.0004 per 1,000 requests

 ## AWS inventory notes

 Any given day gets a metadata.json which then references 516 parquet files.
 The total sizes of the Parquet files is 65 GB.

-It takes 80m to download all these files to Hetzner with no parallelism.
+It takes ~80m to download all these files to Hetzner with no parallelism.

+Retrieval costs: 65 GB * 0.09$/GB = $5.85

 clickhouse-local
 ```sql